BrendaL0pes/BrendaL0pes/README.md

-Hi, i am Brenda, a undergraduate student in software engineering.
-My focus is game and front-end development :)
+Hi, i am Brenda, a undergraduate student in software engineering.  :)

 <!---